About 3 lakh healthcare workers to get vaccine shots on 1st day of COVID-19 inoculation drive | Health

 ''States have been advised to organise vaccination sessions taking into account 10 per cent reserve/wastage doses and an average of 100 vaccinations per session each day.

-''Therefore, any undue haste on the part of states to organize unreasonable numbers of vaccination per site per day is not advised,'' the ministry said on Wednesday.
-It also said that states and UTs have also been advised to increase the number of vaccination session sites that would be operational every day in a progressive manner as the vaccination process stabilizes and moves forward.
+''Therefore, any undue haste on the part of states to organise unreasonable numbers of vaccination per site per day is not advised,'' the ministry said on Wednesday.
+It also said that states and UTs have also been advised to increase the number of vaccination session sites that would be operational every day in a progressive manner as the vaccination process stabilises and moves forward.

 ''Around 3 lakh frontline healthcare workers will be inoculated at 2,934 sites across the country on the first day of January 16,'' a source said.

 The government on Tuesday hinted that vaccine recipients for now will not have the option to choose from the two vaccines -- Oxford COVID-19 vaccine, Covishield, manufactured by Serum Institute of India (SII) and indigenously developed Covaxin of Bharat Biotech -- that have been approved for restricted emergency use in India.
 According to the Health Ministry getting vaccinated for COVID-19 will be voluntary.
-In a response to a question, Union Health Secretary Rajesh Bhushan at a press conference on Tuesday said, ''At many places in the world more than one vaccine are being administered.
+Union Health Secretary Rajesh Bhushan had said on Tuesday, ''At many places in the world more than one vaccine is being administered.
 But, presently, in no country vaccine recipients have the option of choosing the shots.''
 According to the government, the shots will be offered first to an estimated one crore healthcare workers, and around two crore frontline workers, and then to persons above 50 years of age, followed by persons younger than 50 years of age with associated comorbidities.
 The cost of vaccination of healthcare and frontline workers will be borne by the central government, officials had said.

 All 1.65 crore doses of COVID-19 vaccines -- 1.1 crore of Covishield and 55 lakh of Covaxin -- procured by the Centre have been allocated to all states and UTs in proportion to their healthcare workers database, it said.